hannadmochowska/gbm-personalised-medicine/docs/Q1_Q3_radiotherapy_ODE.md

 # GBM Personalised Medicine: Cross-Dataset Response Prediction and Longitudinal ODE Modelling

-Final project for AI for Personalised Medicine.
-This work asks whether radiographic response in glioblastoma (GBM) can be predicted across independent datasets and whether a mechanistic ordinary differential equation (ODE) provides a useful representation of longitudinal tumour behaviour.
+This analysis evaluates whether radiographic response in glioblastoma (GBM) can be predicted across independent datasets and whether a mechanistic ordinary differential equation (ODE) provides a useful representation of longitudinal tumour behaviour.

 ## Questions addressed